openMSX User's Manual

 openmsx SDSNAT1C.DSK -ips sdsnat1-eng.ips

-The -ips option must follow directly the disk image on the command line it applies to.
+On the command line, the -ips option must immediately follow the disk image it applies to.
 You can also use multiple -ips options if you want to apply multiple patches.

-You can also apply the patches when changing disks at run time.
+You can also apply the patches when changing disks at run-time in the console.
 Just type something like

 diska SDSNAT1C.DSK.gz sdsnat1-eng.ips sd-cheat.ips